Replikas/novelgame/replit.md

 Preferred communication style: Simple, everyday language.
 UI preferences:
 - No loading indicators, prefer typewriter/streaming text effect as story content is displayed
-- Visual novel style: each scene replaces previous content rather than accumulating in scrolling format
+- Scrolling accumulation of story content with subtle, functional scrollbar
+- Auto-scroll to new content as it appears
-- Scene-by-scene progression with history accessible via separate modal
+- Readable story progression with complete history visible